christine-lepird/christine-lepird.github.io/personal.md

 permalink: /personal/
 ---

 In addition to my research interests, I enjoy swimming, biking and reading.
+I have an amazing husband, Jack, who works for Amazon building the artificial intelligence behind Alexa.
+Together, we have two tabby cats, a puppy, and a 100-year-old house where we spend our weekends doing countless renovations.

 ### STEM Demos